Technical Overview

 The Digestive Pipeline

 Raw knowledge entering the system is not yet useful.
-It is food, not capability.
+It is food awaiting digestion before it becomes capability.
 The digestive pipeline transforms it.
 Each phase runs in isolation with fresh context to prevent contamination between steps.

 Five-phase digestive pipeline